 National Television Star

 A variety of national and syndicated television appearances have brought Buck the title of entertainer as well as master musician.
 Starring in various TV shows since 1959, his appearances on other shows like the “Mike Douglas Show”, “Tonight Show”, “Nashville On The Road”, “Tommy Hunter Show”, “Dinah!”, “Command Performance”, “Music City Tonight”, “Nashville Now” and more have made Buck’s talents and humor familiar to millions of visitors.
 In 1962, Buck joined the “Porter Wagoner Television Show” and appeared over 11 years with such notable country legends as Dolly Parton, Loretta Lynn, George Jones, Marty Robbins and more.
 In 1973 Buck joined the “Roy Clark Show” and was a regular featured performer on the popular country TV show “Hee Haw”.
-In recent years his appearances have included the Grand Ole Opry with Porter Wagoner, the Marty Stuart Show, Larry’s Country Diner, Branson USA, Hee Haw Homecoming, and more.
+In recent years his appearances have included the Dolly Parton’s 50th Anniversary at the Grand Ole Opry NBC special, the Marty Stuart Show, Hee Haw Roadhouse Special, Larry’s Country Diner, Branson USA, Hee Haw Homecoming, and more.